Glacier has been written and tested around these specific equipment recommendations.

 Used/existing computing equipment

-Two computers with Internet connectivity, administrator access, and about 2GB of free disk space.
+Two computers with Internet connectivity, administrator access, at least 4GB RAM, and about 2GB of free disk space.
 Each computer must be running Windows 10, macOS, or Linux.

 One of these two computers should be a computer that you do not own (unless purchased brand new), or that has spent much time on your home or office network.